How to make the most out of your community engagement surveys

 Done right, they can give you all sorts of insights into what the community actually wants out of your next project.
 When rushed or poorly constructed, you probably won’t be getting the engagement you need and you’ll be left with little to no quality data to work with.

-So, how do you get more people answering?
+So, how do you get more people to answer?
 Whatever your next project is, we’re here with your quick guide on making the most out of your next community survey.

 Let’s get started!